MADAO81/Pinkie_Pie_Bot_English/README.md

 * Monday — Sunday: 9:00 — 20:00
 * Outside working hours: ignores group messages.
 In private messages replies: "I'm resting, come back tomorrow!"

+### 🔒 Privacy & Data
+* Bot saves conversation history only to maintain chat context
+* Data is stored locally on the server in SQLite
+* No data is shared with third parties
+* Users can delete their history with /cleardata
+* Privacy notice is shown in /start and /help

 ### 🌤️ Mood System
 Pinkie Pie's mood depends on weather in Vorsino (Borovsky District):